aridoza/foundational-java/java-basics/control-flow-and-loops-lesson/README.md

 #### `&&` (AND)

-The `&&` operator requires both values to the left and right of the operator to be `true` to evaluate the entire statement as `true`:
+The `&&` operator requires both values to its left and right to be `true` to evaluate the entire statement as `true`:

 ```java
 boolean result = false;